mayerantoine/breast_cancer_classification/README.md

 ## Dataset

 ### Overview
-*TODO*: Explain about the data you are using and where you got it from.

 We used the Breast Cancer Wisconsin (Diagnostic) Data Set.Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 They describe characteristics of the cell nuclei present in the image.
 Dataset was download from Kaggle : (https://www.kaggle.com/uciml/breast-cancer-wisconsin-data) Also can be found on UCI Machine Learning Repository: (https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29)

 ### Task
-*TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.
 We approach the project as a classification task.
 We wanted to classiy the cancer as cancer is benign or malignant based on the provided data.
 The target column is Diagnosis (M = malignant, B = benign).

 ### Access
-*TODO*: Explain how you are accessing the data in your workspace.
 To access the data in my workspace i had to import the the csv file as a dataframe, do some cleaning, save the the as a csv before uploading in the datastore for it to be accessible via as a Tabular Dataset.

 ```